-You may be wondering why the PHP version is incorrect via phpMyAdmin, but you have to remember that phpMyAdmin uses the internal version of PHP which is not the same PHP as the one used by Apache.
-To clarify: phpMyAdmin has an internal PHP application.
-It’s separate from the PHP versions you use with Apache.
-This is the general rule: it doesn’t matter if you have phpMyAdmin on a private hosting or on Synology Nas, you cannot change the internal PHP version.
+You may be wondering why phpMyAdmin is using the PHP version it’s using.
+You have to remember that phpMyAdmin uses the internal version of PHP which is not the same PHP as the one used by Apache.
+To clarify: phpMyAdmin has an internal PHP application which is separate from the PHP versions you use with Apache.
+The general rule is that: it doesn’t matter if you have phpMyAdmin on a private hosting or on a Synology NAS, you cannot change the internal PHP version.

-Let’s all be patient because the Synology team will make the necessary updates to the phpMyAdmin version that will include PHP 7.1 and PHP 7.2.
+At this point we just have to be patient because Synology will make the necessary updates to their phpMyAdmin that will include the newer PHP 7.1 and PHP 7.2 versions.
 Rumors say it should all be ready before the end of 2019.

-I have found a way to get phpMyAdmin to use PHP 7.2 instead of PHP 5.6.39 on Synology Nas.
+I have found a way to get phpMyAdmin to use PHP 7.2 instead of PHP 5.6.39 on a Synology NAS.